GreenInfo-Network/caliparks.org/documentation/OUTERSPATIAL.md

 The **outerspatial_content** table is updated by a daily scheduled task, running on a Heroku Scheduler.

-This calls the `` task.
+This calls the `cron:outerspatial` task.
 You may manually run the scheduler at any time by calling this same task:
 ```
 cd app
-npm run outerspatial_parkdetails
+npm run cron:outerspatial
 ```

+Development tip: The above is intended to run on Heroku and will run a *npm install* to set up dependencies.
+If you're developing the cronjob, you may want to instead check the `cronjobs/Procfile` and run the `nf` command manually.

 This scheduled uses the following environment variables loaded from `.env`.
 Appropriate values for them are in 1Password.
 * *OPENSPATIAL_CLIENT_ID* -- OAuth2 client ID.